 “Are you sure this is a good idea?”
 I never drank at O”Sheas.
 My team was the Red Sox.

 "I wouldn't expect anything less from this crowd.

 "Do me a favor and keep your mouth shut."
-Scottie hated my mouthiness.
-He liked peace and quiet.
+Scottie liked peace and quiet.

 We entered the bar and sat at the bar.

 Robert Palmer’s ADDICTED TO LOVE boomed on the sound system.
-The bar's softball team was celebrating a victory in the dining room.
-Every TV displayed the Yankees playing the Os.
+The bar's softball team was celebrating another league victory in the dining room.
+Every TV was set to the Yankees playing the Os.
 Not a single TV was turned to the Mets.
 We ordered cheeseburgers, which NEW YORK magazine had called the best in the neighborhood.
 I ate mine in less than ten minutes.